 The gift of this liminal moment is nothing unusual.
 It is given in every moment by God who makes all things new, but we seldom care to notice.
 For Christians, it is to be noticed most, and treasured, in the word of God, the Bible, and most especially in the medium of water: the Great Flood, the Red Sea, and the Jordan, by which the people of Israel crossed into the Promised Land.
 The Jordan was the same crossing-place to which John the Baptist returned, and Jesus, and all subsequent generations of Christians, in the waters of baptism.

-Today’s session considers the event of Coronavirus as a ‘threshold moment’, in our own life experience and in our nation’s history.
-It stands with those other threshold moments in salvation history, with the near-submersions, at once miraculous and traumatic, that have been the making of the people of God.
+Today’s session considers the event of Coronavirus as a threshold or crossing place, in our own life experience and in our nation’s history.
+It stands with those other thresholds in salvation history, with the near-submersions, at once miraculous and traumatic, that have been the making of the people of God.
 This threshold is taking months to cross rather than seconds, but that does not detract from its transformative potential – it just makes it harder to hold our nerve.

 It is becoming a truism to say that ‘nothing will be the same again’.
 It takes more courage to say that nothing should be the same again, especially when wealth and power are ranged against change.
 However we may be heartened that only 9 percent of people in the UK say life should return to ‘normal’: this news article summarises a longer research report from the RSA.

-There is a risk of underestimating the interests vested in the way things were, and their determination, by ‘bouncing back’, to evade the challenge of change.
+There is a risk of underestimating the interests vested in the way things were, and their determination simply to ‘bounce back’, to evade the challenge of change.
 We too may sometimes be tempted to turn back to the familiar, but in the Bible God calls us on to cross the threshold of change.